lefmylonas/human_detection/README.md

-# Access to camera video feed (pc camera / rtsp video feed) via OpenCV & Human Detection examples
+# Human Detection examples

-A set of simple Python scripts mainly focused on human detection.
+A set of simple Python scripts for accessing camera video feed (pc camera / rtsp video feed) via OpenCV & simple Human Detection scenarios.

 The best script is the Tensorflow based example in the `tf_example` folder.

 Libraries used: